 If you’re looking for a beach in Costa Rica, you don’t have to look far.
-Being that the country has two bountiful coasts, there are endless options – truly, there is a “playa” for everyone.
+With “rich coasts” being its namesake, there are endless options to explore!
+Truly, there is a “playa” for everyone.

-And if you’re looking to do yoga on the beach in Costa Rica, the options are still endless.
+More specifically, if you’re looking to do yoga on the beach Costa Rica is THE PLACE.

 Lining northwestern province of Guanacaste is Costa Rica’s “Golden Coast” – beach after beautiful beach of golden sand and stunning Pacific sunsets, along with towns that alternate between all-inclusive resorts and bachelor parties.
 A 12-hour drive to the east lies Costa Rica’s Caribbean coast, where backpackers, Rastafarians, European immigrants, and the indigenous BriBri alike enjoy coral-filled turquoise waters, coconut rice and whole fish, and the non-stop parties of Puerto Viejo.

-But tucked away from these more popular destinations lie two peninsulas along Costa Rica’s southwestern Pacific coast: the Nicoya Peninsula and the Osa Peninsula.
+Tucked away from these more popular destinations lie two peninsulas along Costa Rica’s southwestern Pacific coast: the Nicoya and the Osa Peninsula.
 These are the best places in Costa Rica for a yoga retreat if you truly want to get away from it all and enjoy a peaceful, tranquil experience.

 Though both see tourists, they are a little quieter and more remote given that the roads are unpaved to Nicoya and often flooded, and the best way to get to Osa is a short flight from San Jose.
 But travelers are rewarded for their extra travels with tranquility, wildlife, undeveloped coastline, eco-friendly food and accommodations, and what many consider to be a more “authentic” experience of Costa Rica.